 1927-1972: Monsignor Charles A. Klauder

-Father Klauder’s vision became reality as the land surrounding the Chapel was developed and more families moved to the Kenmore suburbs.
-Sunday masses increased from one to four as the number of parish families doubled and tripled and grew even more.
+Father Klauder’s vision became reality as the land surrounding the chapel was developed and more families moved to the Kenmore suburbs.
+Sunday Masses increased from one to four as the number of parish families doubled and tripled and grew even more.
 As pastor of his flock, Father Klauder planned an expansion program to build the physical facilities which would be the center of the spiritual and social service to which he felt God’s call.

 Pastors at Saint John’s

-1837-1840: Saint John Neumann
+1837-1840: St. John Neumann

-1972-1988: Most Reverend Bernard J. McLaughlin, D.D.
-Auxiliary Bishop of Buffalo
+1972-1988: Most Rev. Bernard J. McLaughlin, D.D., Auxiliary Bishop of Buffalo

-1988-1998: Father Kenneth M. Menge
+1988-1998: Msgr.
+Kenneth M. Menge

-1998-2009: Father Richard A. Reina
+1998-2009: Fr.
+Richard A. Reina

-2009 - Father Michael J. Parker
+2009 - present: Fr.
+Michael J. Parker